Search

 This singular darkness was an act of God.
 Without his attendants, Saul would have been helpless; left vulnerable, blinded, on the side of the road.
 But God had a plan.
 It included

-Astonished, Saul asks a clarifying question back to the Voice.
+Astonished, Saul asked a clarifying question back to the Voice.

 Here is the passage.
 Enjoy the read.
 It’s pretty amazing.